tinchogob/flowlan/README.md

 _Do not communicate by sharing memory; instead, share memory by communicating._

-Caution: calling a function via reflection in go is [slow!](https://github.com/golang/go/issues/7818) and this makes heavy use of it

 TODO list
 - Do: support for variadic functions
 - Do: support for timeout